 Date of Award

-Joseph F Burkard, DNSc, CRNA-Chairperson Patricia A. Roth, EdD, RN Jane Georges, PhD, RN David Bittleman, MD
+Joseph F Burkard, DNSc, CRNA-Chairperson Patricia A. Roth, EdD, RN Jane M. Georges, PhD, RN David Bittleman, MD

 factors impacting hypertension control, self-reported medication adherence, systolic blood pressure, veteran